-The recent discovery of Beatrix Potter’s Kitty in Boots in the Victoria & Albert Museum’s Potter archive highlights the tremendous challenge museums can face in managing their collection and the information about them.
-With often thousands of objects and documents held in trust within museum collections the task of knowing not only what’s in the boxes but where in the museum it’s located, often falls to a select few people.
+The recent discovery of Beatrix Potter’s Kitty in Boots in the Victoria & Albert Museum’s Beatrix Potter archive highlights the tremendous challenge museums can face in managing their collection and the information about them.
+With often thousands of objects and documents held in trust within museum collections the task of knowing not only what’s in the boxes but where in the museum things are located often falls to a select few people.

 Needless to say, MOA has a massive collection acquired through over 83 years of donations and archaeological excavations.
 We estimate that the museum has almost 2 million archaeological artefacts as well as ethnographic material, archives, maps and artwork.
 Managing the information about our collection is extremely important and is a major area of focus for our Curatorial Team.
 Since 2012, we’ve been transferring our collection records from paper files into Past Perfect, an electronic collection management system.
 Creating digital records for our collection will enable the museum to quickly access important information about all the objects we hold in trust for the people of Ontario and for those interested in learning more about Ontario’s past.
 Even more exciting, it allows us to make our collection database available online for anyone interested in accessing this information.